NTU-LaDS-II/FAN_ATPG/README.md

 ## I. INTRODUCTION

 **This package is an Automatic Test Pattern Generation(ATPG) and fault simulation tool based on the FAN algorithm[1].** <br />
-**This package includes the implementation of  Fault Collapsing, Staitc Test Compression, Dynamic Test Compression and Multiple Fault Orderings.** <br />
+**This package includes the implementation of  Fault Collapsing, Static Test Compression, Dynamic Test Compression and Multiple Fault Orderings.** <br />

 ## II.
 FILES STRUCTURE